-- Demonstrating caring and respectful behaviors, including greeting patients using appropriate titles; gaining and maintaining an awareness and respect of cultural, religious, moral and gender/sexual background of the patient and family; speaking on a similar physical level, e.g., both sitting or both standing - 2.
-Eliciting the patient's perspective on his/her own illness; expressing a desire to work with the patient; showing interest in the patient as a person exclusive of his/her medical concern - 3.
-Using language that is understandable and demonstrates concern, and using non-verbal cues (including appropriate eye contact and hand shaking, postures, nodding) to acknowledge and affirm communication - 4.
-Eliciting patient-related information with effective interview skills, asking open ended questions as appropriate, and refrain from interrupting patients' sentences/thoughts - 5.
-Discussion of management options with appropriate acknowledgement of patient preferences; identify one's own biases when advising patients - 6.
-Assess patient's understanding of encounter, summarize the encounter, and allow for follow-up questions for clarification as needed - Obtain informed consent in language understandable to the patient, including the disease/diagnosis being treated, the treatment options and the treatment to be performed, and common and most relevant complications - 8.
-When giving bad news, the resident will introduce the topic in private, using empathetic and non-threatening verbal and non-verbal expressions; provide the news calmly and honestly, along with information leading to this point; allow patient/family to ask questions to ensure mutual understanding and respond empathetically; develop a prioritized plan; and identify sources of support. - 9.
+- Demonstrating caring and respectful behaviors, including greeting patients with preferred pronouns and pronunciation of name; gaining and maintaining an awareness and respect of cultural, religious, moral, and gender/sexual background of the patient and family; speaking on a similar physical level, e.g., both sitting or both standing - 2.
+Eliciting the patient's perspective on their own illness; expressing a desire to work with the patient; showing interest in the patient as a person exclusive of their medical concern. - Using language that is understandable and demonstrates concern, and using non-verbal cues (including appropriate eye contact and hand shaking, postures, nodding) to acknowledge and affirm communication. - 4.
+Eliciting patient-related information with effective interview skills, asking open ended questions as appropriate, and refrain from interrupting patients' sentences/thoughts

+- 5. Discussion of management options with appropriate acknowledgement of patient preferences; identify one's own biases when advising patients. - 6.
+Assess patient's understanding of encounter, summarize the encounter, and allow for follow-up questions for clarification as needed. - 7.
+Obtain informed consent in language understandable to the patient, including the disease/diagnosis being treated, the treatment options and the treatment to be performed, and common and most relevant complications, and utilize language interpretation when necessary. - 8.
+When giving bad news, the resident will introduce the topic in private, use empathetic and non-threatening verbal and non-verbal expressions, provide the news calmly and honestly, describe information leading to this point, allow patient/family to ask questions to ensure mutual understanding, respond empathetically, develop a prioritized plan, and identify sources of support. - 9.
 Use all appropriate resources (i.e. translator, translating applications, and translating phone services) to effectively communicate with patients in their native language.